 In the immediate aftermath of a car accident, it’s not unusual for an injury to go unnoticed or to seem minor at first.
-The problem is when an individual does not recognize an injury, he or she is unlikely to seek medical attention.
-By failing to receive a medical examination, however, the individual is risking their health and allowing an injury to become more severe.
+The problem is when an individual does not recognize an injury, they are unlikely to seek medical attention.
+However, by failing to receive a medical examination, the individual is risking their health and allowing an injury to become more severe.

 Once you receive medical care for your injury after a car accident or any other type of accident caused by another motorist, contact an experienced personal injury attorney to discuss the next steps toward recovering compensation for your damages through a personal injury claim.